wu-s-john/full-stack-web-3-sample-code/README.md

 The transfers should be indexed using the Subgraph.
 The subgraph can be found in the `subgraph` directory.

 The backend should proxy to the subgraph and return the ownerships of a list of NFTs.
-The backend can be found in the `api` directory.
+The backend should be coded in the `api` directory.

 You may choose any backend of your choice.